Emmotes/ic_spoilers/docs/ezmerelda.md

     "id": 1978,
     "flavour_text": "",
     "description": {
         "desc": "Undead are Ezmerelda's favored foes.
-Ezmerelda tracks the favored foes that any Champion kills while she is in the formation, increasing the base effect of Training Montage by $amount% for each favored foe killed (additively then multiplicatively).
+Whenever one of Ezmerelda's favored foes are killed while she is in the formation, she tracks it, increasing the base effect of Training Montage by $amount% for each favored foe killed (additively then multiplicatively).
 These stacks persist for the entire adventure, resetting when you complete it.
 Caps at $max_stacks favored foe kills."
     },
     "effect_keys": [
         {